 Blair has performed in “Afrika!
 Afrika!,” Germany’s largest circus event, and also worked for Universal Studios Japan.
-She still works with the Circus Center, and has put on shows featuring other Black aerialists and circus performers for themed events, such as a tribute to recording artist Prince that took place in 2014.
+She still works with Circus Center and has put on shows featuring other Black aerialists and circus performers for themed events, such as a tribute to recording artist Prince in 2014.

 Black circus performers are rarely recognized, and Blair has taken on the task of filming a documentary that puts a new light on those who work in the industry.
 Blair’s The Uncle Junior Project came about after the death of little-known Black circus animal trainer of the same name.
 In an attempt to uphold Junior’s legacy and that of the Black circus, Blair has the ambitious aim of bringing those unknown entertainers to the forefront.

 Ciarra D’Onofrio is a dancer, aerialist, and educator with a passion for using dance as a means for storytelling, social analysis, and community building.
 She specializes in dance trapeze and trains in aerial silks, contemporary dance, and vertical dance.
 She has performed in redwood forests, cathedrals, and on trampoline walls, and most recently has danced here in the Bay Area with Zaccho Dance Theater and Helen Wicks Works.
 She studied dance and choreography at Lewis & Clark College where she received the 2015 Distinction in Dance Choreography Award.
 She then expanded her training in circus arts as a member of the Circus Project’s Training and Performance Company.
 She has taught aerial arts to youth and adults for ten years, and loves sharing her joy for movement and creative expression with students and audiences alike.